canonical/snapd/docs/rest.md

 ### GET

-* Description: Get all the plugs and slots and information about what is connected to them.
+* Description: Get all the plugs and information about the slots connected to them.
 * Access: authenticated
 * Operation: sync
 * Return: array of plugs containing array of slots using each skill.